ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.9.1

- - Fixed the line numbers to be the start of the elements in the sax parser.

-### Release 1.9.0

- - Added a new feature to Ox::Element.locate() that allows filtering by node Class.

- - Added feature to the Sax parser.
-If @line is defined in the handler it is set to the line number of the xml file before making callbacks.
-The same goes for @column but it is updated with the column.

-### Release 1.8.9
+### Release 1.9.2

- - Fixed bug in element start and end name checking.
+ - Fixed bug in the sax element name check that cause a memory write error.

 ## <a name="description">Description</a>